-The Regional Poets invite you to celebrate the fascinating expressions of the Colorado seasons in poetry, song and storytelling.
-A short 30-minute open-microphone segment will begin each program, where readers from the public are invited to share a 2-minute poem or song.
-Please bring poems or songs related to each season’s theme.
+The Regional Poets invite you to celebrate the fascinating expressions of the Colorado seasons in poetry, song, and storytelling.
+A short 30-minute open-mic segment will begin each program, where readers from the public are invited to share a 2-minute poem or song that references the season.
 A 90-minute program will follow.
-These are free, community events, open to everyone, and appropriate for all ages.
+These are free community events, open to everyone, and appropriate for all ages.

 It Might as Well Be Spring!

 Sunday, March 17, 1 – 3 pm

 We will enjoy the many facets of spring as we move into the season of growth, spring equinox, and lengthening light.
 The day will be inspired by a song of restlessness and yearning–“It Might as Well Be Spring”–from the musical State Fair.

 In his poem, “Summer Song,” William Carlos Williams creates images of a “wanderer moon” and the “brilliant dew-moistened summer morning”.
 What are the poems and songs that summer brings out in you?
 Join us for a sunny stroll in poetry to celebrate the bright solstice and joys of summer.

 Celebrate the autumn equinox with Richard Wilbur’s poem titled The Beautiful Changes.
 What changes—both metaphorical and in the natural world—do you associate with fall?
 Join us for a festive exploration of autumn in poetry, music, and storytelling.